GrapesJS/grapesjs/docs/modules/Pages.md

   pageManager: {
    pages: [
      {
-       // the `id` will be generated automatically if not specified
+       // without an explicit ID, a random one will be created
        id: 'my-first-page',
        // CSS or a JSON of styles
        styles: '.my-el { color: red }',